thkelper/thkelper.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Go to 4Paradigm as a computer vision algorithm intern.
+Going to 4Paradigm(AI Unicorn Company in China) as a computer vision algorithm intern.